Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Comparing the 1PI-resummed calculation with other approaches

-Related to the previous point is another source of theoretical uncertainty, which is related to the non-conservation of local symmetries.
-In fact, truncating the loop-expansion of the 2PI effective action, as done in this work, prevents the gauge-dependent parts of diagrams of higher-loop topologies to cancel each other, leading to gauge-dependent observables \cite{Arrizabalaga:2002hn,Carrington:2003ut,Mottola:2003vx,Reinosa:2009tc,Garbrecht:2015cla}.
+Another source of theoretical uncertainty is related to our choice of the gauge fixing parameter.
+In fact, truncating the loop-expansion of the 2PI-effective action, as done in this work, prevents the gauge-dependent parts of diagrams of higher-loop topologies to cancel each other, leading to gauge-dependent observables \cite{Arrizabalaga:2002hn,Carrington:2003ut,Mottola:2003vx,Reinosa:2009tc,Garbrecht:2015cla}.
 In practice, however, a truncation and a gauge choice have to be performed, which in our case correspond to considering the LO (two-loop) expansion of the 2PI effective action and the Feynman gauge.
-Thus, we expect any omitted gauge-dependent contribution to the 1PI-resummed propagators and to the DM relic abundance to fall within the uncertainty band of the higher-order corrections that were not accounted for in our calculation.
+Thus, we expect any omitted gauge-dependent contribution to the 1PI-resummed propagators and to the DM relic abundance to fall within the same uncertainty band of the higher-order corrections that were not accounted for in our calculation.